lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/carbonnanotube.rst

 ..  container:: justify

-   Use the same protocol as the one used in the previous tutorial (:ref:`graphene-label`) to generate a carbon nanotube.
-Use topotool to save the topology in a file called cnt.data.
+    Here we use the same protocol as the one in :ref:`graphene-label` to generate a carbon nanotube.

+    Open VMD, go to Extensions, Modeling, Nanotube Builder, and generate a carbon nanotube.
+Change the box size using

+..  code-block:: bw
+    :caption: *to be written in the VMD terminal*

+    molinfo top set a 80
+    molinfo top set b 80
+    molinfo top set c 80

+..  container:: justify

-   Before generating the CNT, untick "bonds".
+    Then use topotool to save the topology in a file called cnt.data (Before generating the CNT, untick "bonds"):

+..  code-block:: bw
+    :caption: *to be written in the VMD terminal*

+    topo writelammpsdata cnt.data molecular

+..  container:: justify

-   The reason the bonds are not needed here is that a reactive force field is used.
+    The reason the bond information is not needed here is that a reactive force field is used.
 Such force field deduces the bonds between atoms on the fly based on the positions of the atoms.
     When two initially bonded atoms are separated by a distance that is too large, the bond may break.

-   Alternatively, you can download the file I did generate by clicking |download_CNT.data|.
+    You can also download the file I did generate by clicking |download_CNT.data|.

 .. |download_CNT.data| raw:: html